- Why invest in BCE?

 - We’ve set a dividend payout policy between 65% and 75% of Free Cash Flow.
 We believe this policy will allow us to grow our common dividends for our shareholders, while allowing us to continue investing appropriately in the future of the business and maintaining an appropriate level of balance sheet liquidity.

-- BCE is one of the top dividend yield stocks in Canada with an approximate 4.7% dividend yield.
+- BCE is one of the top dividend yield stocks in Canada.

 - BCE is one of the most widely held stocks in Canada, with listings on the TSX and NYSE.